edgedb/easy-edgedb/chapter8/index.md

   }
   ```

-  You'll remember seeing the `readonly := true` types, which are created for each object type you make.
+  You'll remember seeing the `readonly := true` properties, which are created for each object type you make.
 The `__type__` link and `id` property together always make up 32 bytes.

   The second negative for objects is similar: underneath, they are more work for the computer.
 EdgeDB runs on top of PostgreSQL, and a `multi link` to an object needs an extra "join" (a link table + object table), but a multi property only has one.
 Also, a "backlink" (you'll see those in Chapter 14) takes more work as well.

-  Okay, now here are two positives for objects in comparison.
+  Having said that, now here are two positives for objects in comparison.

   Are there other types that need to refer to the same values?
 If so, then it may be better to use an object to keep things consistent.
 That's why we eventually made `places_visited` a `multi link`, for example.